-Trigo raises $22M for an automated grocery check out platform, similar to Amazon Go – TechCrunch
+Trigo raises $22M for an automated grocery check-out platform, similar to Amazon Go – TechCrunch

 Unlike Amazon Go, Trigo is not tied to any specific company that might potentially compete with the retailers that it is targeting, and the product can be implemented to work with loyalty cards, or without them.

-However, given that Amazon has built one of the world’s most valuable companies by being both a simultaneous competitor and partner to businesses, I’m not sure that its competitor status will be a gating factor to the growth of Amazon Go, if it decides to productise it and sell the technology to other retailers… and neither Trigo.
+However, given that Amazon has built one of the world’s most valuable companies by being both a simultaneous competitor and partner to businesses, I’m not sure that its competitor status will be a gating factor to the growth of Amazon Go, if it decides to productise it and sell the technology to other retailers… and neither does Trigo.

-“The technology behind Amazon Go existed in the industry for about a decade before Amazon Go,” Peled said (Trigo was founded in 2018 by brothers Michael and Daniel Gabyay).
-“But after it launched, it was a moment of realising, ‘Ah, this is really happening!'”
-Meaning, he knew now would be a fruitful period because other grocery retailers would want to get on board, and even if Amazon did roll Go out as its own service, and a service used by other retailers, there will be others who will never work with it, presenting a market opportunity to his startup.
+“The technology behind Amazon Go existed in the industry for about a decade before Amazon Go,” Peled said (Trigo was founded in 2018 by brothers Michael and Daniel Gabay).
+“But after it launched, it was a moment of realising, ‘Ah, this is really happening!’ ” Meaning, he knew now would be a fruitful period because other grocery retailers would want to get on board, and even if Amazon did roll Go out as its own service, and a service used by other retailers, there will be others who will never work with it, presenting a market opportunity to his startup.

-If the endgame is bringing the time spent in the checkout phase down to zero, there are other startups working on alternative ways to reach that.
+If the endgame is bringing the time spent in the check-out phase down to zero, there are other startups working on alternative ways to reach that.
 Just last week, Caper raised a round of funding for a system that is based on “smart” trolleys, with sensors attached to grocery carts to take note of items and add them to your shopping bill.
 While the shopping cart might have the advantage of being able to more closely monitor an individual’s own shopping cart, store-wide systems like Trigo’s will potentially cost less to operate and the software might even be something that can be used on existing in-store cameras.

 Interestingly, at a time when patents form one of the key ways that a company defends its intellectual property, Trigo is taking another approach.
 “We don’t file patents because we don’t want our technology to be public,” said Peled.
 “We have things that we don’t want anyone to see.”
 It’s an ironic, if perhaps telling, stance for a computer vision company.

-In the rush to build tech solutions to all the world’s problems (and if not problems, at least all the world’s processes) there are bound to be others building further technology to bring grocery stores into the twenty-first century.
-Trigo presents one route to getting there, making it as much coveted company for grocery businesses as it is for the companies that provide other services to them.
+In the rush to build tech solutions to all the world’s problems (and if not problems, at least all the world’s processes), there are bound to be others building further technology to bring grocery stores into the twenty-first century.
+Trigo presents one route to getting there, making it as much a coveted company for grocery businesses as it is for the companies that provide other services to them.

-“We believe that Trigo’s world-leading computer-vision team will be the first to scale this technology globally and unlock the full potential of a true grocery-wide revolution,” said Barak Salomon, Managing Partner of Red Dot Capital.
-“The process of manually scanning barcodes for each separate item at checkout is outdated and time consuming.
+“We believe that Trigo’s world-leading computer-vision team will be the first to scale this technology globally and unlock the full potential of a true grocery-wide revolution,” said Barak Salomon, managing partner of Red Dot Capital.
+“The process of manually scanning barcodes for each separate item at check out is outdated and time-consuming.
 Trigo’s technology is going to save brick and mortar, revitalizing the in-store experience while keeping the best part of shopping alive.”